This week's deal of the week - 20% off all HKM lunge gear

 Firstly, Facebook has terms and conditions businesses must abide by if they choose to run a competition.
 They are not allowed to make liking their page, sharing the post or tagging your friends part of the entry condition.
 Yes I know, many, many pages do exactly this.
 They are risking their page by doing it and depending on what your privacy settings are, they can’t tell if you’re shared the post or liked the page so how are they checking the winner has completed the requirements?!
 Up to you if you choose to enter these.

 By far the biggest pain in the arse is the competition posts gets targeted by bots trying to trick the people who have commented on the post into giving out their credit card or personal details.
 Most people are aware of this and ignore the comment.
 Sadly some still don’t seem to be aware and think they are genuine.
 I have just recently run a competition that got hit by two bots and I got a number of messages from people saying things like “I followed this link but then got asked for credit card details.
 Just checking that the instructions are correct.
 Unsure if it was from you.
 Thought it was a bit odd.
 Didn't want to miss out so just checking.”
 For the love of God DON’T click on random links unless you know where it is going to take you!
 Especially if you think it’s strange.
 This is a great way to either get your device infected by a virus, your credit card details stolen or your personal details stolen.
-Report the comment and block the user.
+Report the comment and profile to Facebook and block the user.
 You don't need to do anything more than that.
 You don’t really even need to message the page owner.
 They will see the comments when they are checking the post and will sort it out.

 The comments generally look like this and are generally made by replying to each person who has commented on the post.
 Sometimes they will take the form of a private message rather than a comment.